 As a second vehicle, the Fit is fun to drive, gives me the economy I want and the utility I require.
 Using my Car Cost Canada Report, I calculated what I thought was a fair price and made an offer to my closest dealer.
 They said they would be losing money on the deal and turned it down.
 A friend had bought two cars from Barrie Honda and recommended them highly for both sales and service.
 When I entered, I was greeted by Gary who accepted my offer without playing any of the usual games and even went a bit better by including a set of approximately $100 floor mats at no charge.

 Patricia from Midland, ON

 Buying a 2009 Honda Fit, and saving $500 off of MSRP.

-2009 Fit LX/Base doesn''t come with a spare tire.
-Got dealer to throw it in at no cost (it retails at ~$230).
-They didn''t pressure upgrades or extras, although when running the numbers they included car recovery service and nitrogen in the tires.
+2009 Fit LX/Base doesn't come with a spare tire.
+I got the dealer to throw it in at no cost (it retails at ~$230).
+They didn't pressure upgrades or extras, although when running the numbers they included car recovery service and nitrogen in the tires.
 I had them remove both.